jub0bs/go-course-beginner/day1.md

 * favour `var` over `:=` when
   * the initial value must be the zero value
   * the initial value doesn't matter
+  * the default type of the initialising expression won't do

 ---